Optimal Control of Multiclass Fluid Queueing Networks: A Machine Learning Approach: OCT-H for the Optimal Control of MFQNETs

+{ In our setting, combining these locally trained decision-tree policies can yield a globally optimal policy defined over the entire state space.
+By Theorem \ref{th:main}, this way of partitioning ensures that the switching curve within each region is completely independent of the switching curves in other regions.
+As a result, each local policy can be learned perfectly from data restricted to its own region, without requiring samples from the rest of the state space.} This approach allows us to distribute the learning process across multiple decision trees, reducing the computational burden and enabling efficient training even when dealing with a large number of fluid classes.

-Finally, we use Corollary \ref{th:scalar} and Theorem \ref{th:scalar2} for a more efficient data generation.
-According to Theorem \ref{th:scalar2}, solving Problem \eqref{eq:fluid} with the initial state $\bm{x}_0$ and solving it again with $\alpha \bm{x}_0$ would be redundant.
-This observation allows us to streamline the data generation process.
-Instead of generating initial states arbitrarily, we sample them uniformly at random from the unit sphere in the non-negative orthant.
-This approach ensures that we cover a diverse range of initial states while avoiding unnecessary repetitions.
-Furthermore, Corollary \ref{th:scalar} suggests that we can augment the training data $\{(\bm{x}_{\bm{x}_0}^*(t_i), \bm{u}_{\bm{x}_0}^*(t_i))\}_{i=1}^{N}$ by including additional data points $\{(\alpha\bm{x}_{\bm{x}_0}^*(t_i), \bm{u}_{\bm{x}_0}^*(t_i))\}_{i=1}^{N}$, possibly multiple times with varying $\alpha$ values.
+Finally, we use Lemma \ref{th:scalar} and Proposition \ref{th:scalar2} for a more efficient data generation.
+According to Proposition \ref{th:scalar2}, solving Problem \eqref{eq:fluid} with the initial state $\bm{x}_0$ and solving it again with $\alpha \bm{x}_0$ would be redundant.
+Hence, instead of generating initial states arbitrarily, we can sample them only from the unit sphere in the non-negative orthant.
+Furthermore, Lemma \ref{th:scalar} suggests that we can augment the training data $\{(\bm{x}_{\bm{x}_0}^*(t_i), \bm{u}_{\bm{x}_0}^*(t_i))\}_{i=1}^{N}$ by including additional data points $\{(\alpha\bm{x}_{\bm{x}_0}^*(t_i), \bm{u}_{\bm{x}_0}^*(t_i))\}_{i=1}^{N}$, possibly multiple times with varying $\alpha$ values.

 Algorithm \ref{alg:main} outlines the entire procedure more rigorously.
 We let $\mathcal{A}$ denote the set of $\alpha$ that we use to augment data.
 We let $\mathcal{P}$ denote the partition of $\mathcal{S}$.
 We use $M$ to denote the number of initial states we sample for each element in $\mathcal{S}$.
 We use $\bm{x}_{[s]}$ to denote the entries of $\bm{x}$ in $s$.
 For a set $K = \{(\bm{x}_{\bm{x}_0}^*(t_i), \bm{u}_{\bm{x}_0}^*(t_i))\}_{i=1}^{N}$, we use $\alpha K$ to denote $\{(\alpha\bm{x}_{\bm{x}_0}^*(t_i), \bm{u}_{\bm{x}_0}^*(t_i))\}_{i=1}^{N}$.
 Without loss of generality, we assume that the order of the cells in the partition $\mathcal{P}$ is fixed and $\mathcal{P}_{[j]}$ is the $j_{th}$ cell of $\mathcal{P}$.